 The benefits should be obvious, but the process to reach this safety goal might not be.
 Here are five ways landscapers can make safety a top priority for their company and employees.

 Making safety a priority rests with the company owner, and one way to get this message across is with regular safety meetings.

-Snyder, whose company won the Professional Landcare Network’s (PLANET) “Best of the Best” safety achievement award, holds meetings every morning to go over relevant topics, which sometimes include safety concerns.
+Snyder, whose company has won the National Association of Landscape Professionals (NALP) “Best of the Best” safety achievement award, holds meetings every morning to go over relevant topics, which sometimes include safety concerns.
 They also have designated safety talks throughout the year.

 Holbrook stresses safety to his 105 employees with weekly meetings where he uses training materials in English and Spanish.
 He also encourages his team members to give feedback and suggestions about the company’s safety practices.